ceph/ceph/doc/man/8/rados.rst

    command to the monitor cluster.
 This is only used for specific monitor commands.

-.. option:: -o outfile
+.. option:: -o object_size

-   will write any payload returned by the monitor cluster with its reply to outfile.
-Only specific monitor commands (e.g. osd getmap) return a payload.
+   set the object size for put/get ops and for write benchmarking

 .. option:: -c ceph.conf, --conf=ceph.conf